AdityaDeshmane/iOSCustomPageControl/README.md

 ### Features

 * Swipable tab bar
-* Clickable tab to move to spefic page
+* Clickable tab to move to specific page
 * Current page indicator with fade effect on non current title
 * Easy to modify code
 * Lazy loading for smoother performance ( Provide view controller instances only when moved to that page )